peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * An arbitrary-precision binary floating point number for this object's value.
 Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
 If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to 113 bits.

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.
+* <code>java.lang.IllegalStateException</code> - This object's type does not represent a number (for this purpose, infinity, not-a-number or NaN, and number values with tags represent numbers); this includes if this object is CBORObject.Null.

 ### AsEFloat
     public com.upokecenter.numbers.EFloat AsEFloat()